 Description of the Film Clip: The best time of Mike's life was when he was the star of the high school basketball team, on track to earn a college scholarship, and totally in love with his girlfriend.
-Except that they got her pregnant and then they married.
+Except that they got her pregnant and then married.
 Mike had to drop out of school and get a job — no scholarship and no college for Mike.
 Now, about seventeen years later, Mike is out of shape, unemployed, and alienated from his high-school-aged-son and daughter.
 In addition, his wife has filed for divorce.
-One day, as Mike bitterly regrets his decision to forgo the basketball scholarship and his education, an angel appears offering him the opportunity to do it all over, to be "17 again."
+One day, as Mike bitterly regrets his decision to forgo the basketball scholarship and his education, an angel appears and offers him the opportunity to do it all over, to be "17 Again."

 Back in his 17-year-old body and with a new identity, Mike re-enrolls in his old school, now attended by his children.
 However, Mike soon realizes that the second chance he has been given is to be the father that he never was and to help his kids out of their various difficulties.
 Specifically, his son is being bullied by the star of the basketball team who is also dating and trying to seduce Mike's daughter.